 - Open your profile menu → Settings → API Keys.

-- Click Create API Key, give it a descriptive name, and copy it immediately — it is shown only once.
+- Click Create API Key, give it a descriptive name, and copy it immediately.
+It is shown only once.

 - Note your project name under Projects (the default is usually